robert-muriithi/Bagelly/README.md

 A buying and selling app made using kotlin.
 A user can create his/her own shop online to sell products.

 ## Note:
-- The app is still under development.
-Features like Search, App theme and few more features are not fully functional.
+- Features like Search, App theme and few more features are not fully functional.

 ## Demo
 <center>